aaronlumsden/laravel-vue-api-crud-generator/readme.md

 It creates the basic skeleton for a CRUD app in both Laravel & Vue.js single file templates.

-Simply run the artisan command:
+Simply run this artisan command:

 `php artisan vueapi:create {model}`